- General Regulations eTOP -

 Usage Monitoring

-6.1 For services whose cost depends on resource usage during a given Billing Period, the Operator provides the Subscriber with the ability to check the current resource status via online interfaces.
+6.1 For services whose cost depends on resource consumption in a given Billing Period, the Operator provides the Subscriber with the ability to check the current status of resources via online interfaces.

-6.2 Upon the Subscriber’s request, the Operator provides the Subscriber with resource usage measurements from backup measurement systems, if available for a given resource.
+6.2 At the Subscriber’s request, the Operator provides the Subscriber with the results of resource-consumption measurements from backup measurement systems, if such exist for the given resource.

-6.3 If, for technical reasons, the measurement frequency does not allow for real-time indication or if the resource is measured by an external entity specified in the Agreement, the Operator provides information on resource usage with the granularity permitted by technical capabilities or in a manner consistent with the Agreement.
+6.3 If, for technical reasons, the measurement frequency does not allow for current indication, or if the resource is metered by an external entity described in the Agreement, the Operator provides information on resource consumption with the granularity permitted by technical capabilities or in a manner consistent with the Agreement.

 Art.
 7